home-assistant/home-assistant.io/source/_docs/automation/templating.markdown

 ### Numeric state

-These are the properties available for a [Numeric State trigger](/docs/automation/trigger/#numeric-state-trigger).
+These are the properties available for a [numeric state trigger](/docs/automation/trigger/#numeric-state-trigger).

 | Template variable | Data |
 | ---- | ---- |